Obesity is becoming an increasingly common problem for our cats.

-- Provide barriers your cat must overcome to reach his food by placing his food in an elevated location or behind a fence or baby gate.
+- Provide barriers your cat must overcome to reach their food by placing it in an elevated location or behind a fence or baby gate.

 Set aside time during your day to provide interactive play with your cat using toys your cat can chase or stalk.
 Discover what type of toys your cat prefers and take advantage.
 Some cats prefer toys with feathers; others prefer mouse-like toys.
 Some cats will chase laser pointers, also.

-A combination of decreased calories and increased exercise will help your cat lose the pounds and regain his perfect body condition.
+A combination of decreased calories and increased exercise will help your cat lose the pounds and regain their perfect body condition.